 Octagonal Church: The Dutch built this famous church in 1678.

-Srirampur: Once a Danish settlement, Shrirampur is today, an industrial settlement on the west bank of the Hugli.
-Formerly known as Fredriksangore, after King Fredric VI of Denmark, this colony of the Danes was later taken over by the East India Company.
-Shriampur was the centre of activity for English missionaries who started a printing press and paper manufactory, besides opening schools and publishing journals here.
+Srirampur: Once a Danish settlement, Srirampur is today, an industrial settlement on the west bank of the Hooghly.
+Formerly known as Frederiksnagore, after King Fredric VI of Denmark, this colony of the Danes was later taken over by the East India Company.
+Srirampur was the centre of activity for English missionaries who started a printing press and paper manufactory, besides opening schools and publishing journals here.

 Tarakeshwar: The largest Shaivite shrine in eastern India, Tarakeshwar is famous for its Shiva temple.